 In addition, one of the most interesting things about the Ghent / Eastern Virginia Medical School

 neighborhood is that it has a greater concentration of residents who live

 alone than most all neighborhoods in America.
 With 51.6% of the

 households here made up of people living alone, NeighborhoodScout's research

 reveals that this is a larger proportion of people living alone than in

 Did you know that the Ghent / Eastern Virginia Medical School neighborhood has more

-Belgian and Lithuanian ancestry people living in it than nearly
+Eastern European and Slovak ancestry people living in it than nearly

-this neighborhood's residents have Belgian ancestry and 1.1% have Lithuanian ancestry.
+this neighborhood's residents have Eastern European ancestry and 1.2% have Slovak ancestry.